MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

     }
     ```

-4. If you are installing from an update URL, specify the extension's update URL with field name "external_update_url".
+4. If you are installing from an `update_URL`, specify the extension's update URL with field name "external_update_url".
 5. Example of installation from local .crx file (Linux only):

     ```javascript